paulmonterodedios/retail-demand-forecasting-inventory-planning/README.md

 | Tuned Random Forest | 16.35 | 23.11 | 27.06% | 0.728 |
 | **XGBoost** | **10.72** | **14.06** | **17.70%** | **0.899** |

-**XGBoost achieved the strongest overall forecasting performance.**
+**XGBoost achieved the strongest overall performance** and was selected as the final forecasting model.

+---

 ## Model Explainability